-26.5.
-Chairperson's decision on points of order
+26.5 Chairperson's decision on points of order Te whakatau a te Kaiwhakahaere mō ngā tono whakatika hapa

 The Chairperson may decide a point of order immediately after it has been raised, or may choose to hear further argument about the point before deciding.
+The Chairperson may decide a point of order immediately after it has been raised or may choose to hear further argument about the point before deciding.
 The Chairperson's ruling on any point of order, and any explanation of that ruling, is not open to any discussion and is final.